Skip to main content

 Explanation:

-• t_span is the interval of integration
+• t_span defines the range of integration.

-• y0 is the initial condition
+• y0 provides the initial conditions for the system.

 Key Takeaways